 - Any other factors relevant to your character

-The answer isn’t to just sweep them under the carpet and not mention them.
-If you’re found to have failed to disclose relevant convictions, pending or otherwise, the Home Office will normally refuse your application and any future applications made by you for a period of 10 years from the date of your first refusal.
+Even in such cases, you should always disclose all past convictions in your application.
+Naturalisation applicants must give full disclosure in relation to all current and past convictions.
+The Home Office conducts background checks, and if you are found to have failed to disclose information relating to a criminal offence, the Home Office will normally refuse your application and any future applications made by you for a period of 10 years from the date of your first refusal will be automatically refused.